-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

 Imagine Megatron from "Transformers" greeting you with a cheery "ni hao" (Chinese for "hello").
 Or Mickey Mouse fully kitted out in Chinese attire.

 No, it's not one of China's numerous copycat theme parks.
-This is how two of Los Angeles' most famous amusement parks -- Universal Studios Hollywood and Disney California Adventure Park -- are celebrating the Lunar New Year this year.
+This is how two of Los Angeles' most famous amusement parks -- Universal Studios Hollywood and Disney California Adventure Park -- are celebrating the Lunar New Year.

-Both parks are offering specially themed Lunar New Year activities, including parades, musical performances and special cuisine.
+Both parks are offering specially themed Lunar New Year activities to welcome the Year of the Pig, including parades, musical performances and special cuisine.